On CAT($\kappa$) surfaces: Vertex-Edge Triangulations

 It follows from construction that $\mathcal{T}$ is a vertex-edge triangulation of $T$.
 Indeed, $\mathcal{T}$ is obtained first by drawing geodesics from $p$ to the opposite edge to form the subtriangles $T_k$.
 Then each $T_k$ is the union of triangles satisfying the requirements of \Cref{lemm:recognize_ve_partition}.
 We conclude that $\mathcal{T}$ is vertex-edge.

-The final property is that, for each $A \in \mathcal{A}$, the collection $\mathcal{T}_A$ can be obtained by vertex-edge subdivision of $A$.
+Finally, we claim that, for each $A \in \mathcal{A}$, the collection $\mathcal{T}_A$ can be obtained by vertex-edge subdivision of $A$.
 Observe that the geodesics $\{I_k\}_{k=1}^K$ divide $A$ into the non-overlapping union of triangles and quadrilaterals satisfying the requirements of \Cref{lemm:recognize_ve_partition}.
 We now apply this lemma to conclude that $\mathcal{T}_A$ is a vertex-edge triangulation of $A$. \end{proof}